What sort of help can you get?

 Finding a charity

-Most charities support people in financial need who have something in common such as:
+Most charities support people in financial need who have something in common, such as:

-- a profession, trade or employment
+- a profession, trade, industry or job

 - religion or faith